 In the language arts, the children are already reading above grade level, and are challenged to write creatively; additionally, they are introduced to parts of speech and grammar.
 The Montessori classroom offers many opportunities for the students to expand their knowledge when they are motivated by spontaneous interest.
 Puzzle maps of the continents are designed to teach cultural and political geography.
 Finally, our students work with a variety of biology materials to gain a better understanding of botany and zoology.

 Our Kindergarten class hums with motivated, focused activity.
 It is in the kindergarten year that your child will be “at the top of the class” in terms of seniority.
-The responsibility and pride children feel in this role gives a great sense of accomplishment.
-The multi-age experience offers many opportunities for five year-olds to help the younger children and to be competent role models.
-In addition to reinforcing their academic knowledge, this experience enhances their self-esteem and develops their self-confidence – two qualities which enable them to try new challenges.
+The responsibility and pride children feel in this role give them a great sense of accomplishment.
+The multi-age experience offers many opportunities for five-year-olds to help the younger children and to be competent role models.
+In addition to reinforcing their academic knowledge, this experience enhances their self-esteem and develops their self-confidence — two qualities that enable them to try new challenges.

 We are proud of the academic achievements of our students and are confident that we have instilled in them a lifelong love of learning.
 The Montessori Method of education has prepared the children not only for academic success but has instilled in them civic and moral responsibility so that they are successful throughout their lives.
 We are very proud of our alumni as they continue to excel in their elementary, junior high and high school grades and their proud parents are certain that their preschool education set them on the path to success!